Head outdoors and explore the natural landscape

 Relax at the Scandinave Spa

 Seeking complete rest and relaxation?
 Wind down in the heart of nature at the Scandinave Spa.
-The spa offers a unique hydrotherapy experience, combining age-old thermal traditions with cutting edge facilities and contemporary designs.
-Situated on a 25-acre natural forest of birch, maple and pine trees, the spa offers a soothing experience for everyone to enjoy.
+The spa offers Registered Massage Services and a unique Scandinavian Baths hydrotherapy experience, combining age-old thermal traditions with cutting-edge facilities and contemporary designs.
+The Spa also has a Certified Forest Bathing Walking trail located on the property which is complimentary for all guests.
+Situated on a 25-acre natural forest of birch, maple and pine trees, the spa offers a spacious and soothing experience for everyone to enjoy.
+Reservations are required for Registered Massage Services and for guaranteed access to the Scandinavian Baths and can be booked online or by phone.

 Find your inner explorer at Scenic Caves Nature Adventures